HOW DO DATA COMPARE WITH HYPOTHESES?

 Moreover, the terms "different," "higher," "lower," "increased," "decreased," "greater than," "less than," and any other comparisons are only acceptable when referring to statistically significant differences.

 Scientists often use statistics to support Measurable Hypotheses.

-An extensive discussion of statistics is clearly outside the scope of our discussion.
+An extensive discussion of statistics is clearly outside the scope of our discussion. (please refer to the companion modules on Statistics and Research Methods for more information).
 Appropriate study design and selecting appropriate statistical tests are important issues, and require considerable training and thought (and often consultation with a statistician).
 However, one limitation to statistics that is relevant to our discussion is:

 Statistical tests alone can be evidence for differences between or among groups to a particular level of confidence (often indicated by the P value).
 However, the failure of criterion-based statistical tests (alone) is NOT strong evidence for the absence of differences between or among groups (without additional analyses such as interval or power analysis; Amrhein et al., 2019).
 The asymmetry of statistical tests is analogous to the aphorism, "the absence of evidence is not the evidence of absence."
 Therefore, statistics are formally used to test null hypotheses: the hypothesis of NO difference between or among groups.

 However, null hypotheses are cumbersome.
 For example, consider our General Hypothesis "the average value for [some measurement] will be higher for individuals who experience Condition X than the average value for [some measurement] in individuals who experience Condition Y." To pose our General Hypothesis as a Null hypothesis, we could negate the hypothesis: "the average value for [some measurement] will NOT be higher for individuals who experience Condition X than the average value for [some measurement] in individuals who experience Condition Y." We could then construct a deductive argument using modus tollens: